 I’m sure there are a lot of introverted HSPs who use their sensitivity to their advantage.
-And, it is possible for highly sensitive introverts to survive and even thrive in an office job.
+And, it is possible for highly sensitive introverts to survive and even thrive in an office job, even if it’s not the perfect introvert job.
 I believe that it’s important for all offices to keep the introvert in mind when enforcing rules and positioning their employees.
 Allowing introverts — and all other employees, for that matter — to wear headphones while they work not only keeps employees happy, but creates a positive work environment as well.

 Did you enjoy this article?
 Sign up for our newsletters to get more stories like this.

 Read this: 21 Undeniable Signs That You’re an Introvert